 How to Use 2 Webcams at the Same Time on a Computer

-For a multi-camera setup, you can combine your computer’s built-in webcam, a USB webcam, and even your smartphone’s webcam.
-Let’s get started.
+For a multi-camera setup, you can combine your computer’s built-in webcam, a USB webcam, and even your smartphone’s webcam:

 Step 1: Connect all of the webcams to the computer.
 With the power of USB, they should all be recognized by the computer, though as of now, only one can be actively used.

 Step 2: To actively use multiple webcams at the same time, we will use the SplitCam Windows app.
 Go to the SplitCam website and download the app.
-The app is available for Windows and macOS.
+The app is compatible with Windows and macOS.
 Apologies to Linux users but there should be something out there for you.

 Using Splitcam for this purpose is awesome enough but SplitCam has many other features including multi-streaming to various streaming sites at once, mixing audio into your streams, screen sharing while maintaining your profile, and being able to put captions onto your stream in real-time.